 Under NYSED and Federal regulations, schools are required to maintain student educational records during the period of time that a student attends a public school and a prescribed number of years beyond graduation.
 Official student records (sometimes referred to as a permanent record) include academic transcripts, immunization records, attendance records, standardized testing, disciplinary documentation, and other official documents.
-Parents and students beyond the age of 18 must give written consent to authorize the release any educational records.
-Records release requests are commonly required by other public schools accepting a transfer, colleges to whom a student applies, and some employers.
+Parents and students beyond the age of 18 must give written consent to authorize the release of any educational records.
+Record release requests are commonly required by other public schools accepting a transfer, colleges to whom a student applies, and some employers.

 Family Educational Rights and Privacy Act (FERPA)